 6. Balayage Highlights

 Balayage is a great way to create natural-looking highlights.
-Just ask your colorist to hand-paint the colour on strands where the light naturally hits your hair to make it appear as if it were highlighted by the sun.
+Just ask your colorist to hand-paint the color on strands where the light naturally hits your hair to make it appear as if it were highlighted by the sun.

 7. Balayage Highlights Brunette